 River Trail (0.6 miles round trip) This packed gravel and mostly level trail leads to the John Day River from the Cant Ranch parking lot.

-Sheep Rock Overlook Trail (½ mile round trip) Starting at the front gate to the Cant House, this trail ends at an overlook with a great view of the valley and the river.
+Sheep Rock Overlook Trail (0.5 miles round trip) Starting at the front gate to the Cant House, this trail ends at an overlook with a great view of the valley and the river.

 Thomas Condon Paleontology and Visitor Center